 The Retiree Health Benefits Highlights Guide is published annually and mailed to retirees in the Fall.
 The Reference Guide contains information on EUTF policies and procedures, enrollment and eligibility, employer contribution, health plan options, the EC-2 enrollment form, and Common Qualifying Events chart.

 Yes.
 The EUTF will need a copy of your Medicare card, Direct Deposit Agreement Form for Medicare Part B Premium Reimbursement, and Social Security Administration letter indicating your Medicare Part B premium or IRMAA.
 EUTF will automatically reset your Medicare Part B premium reimbursement to the Medicare standard amount every January 1st.
 If you are paying above the Medicare standard amount you must submit a letter from the Social Security Administration indicating the amount you are paying every year to receive full reimbursement.

 No, EUTF is not authorized under Hawaii Revised Statutes 87A to reimburse Medicare Part D premiums.

 You may change plans if you are enrolled in the EUTF Retiree Kaiser plan and move out of the service area.
-You have 30 days to notify EUTF and may switch to the HMSA 90/10 plan or Humana Medicare Advantage plan.
-Complete an EC-2 or EC-2H (for HSTA VB members) form and submit it to the EUTF within 30 days of moving out of the coverage area.
+You have 45 days to notify EUTF and may switch to the HMSA 90/10 plan or Humana Medicare Advantage plan.
+Complete an EC-2 or EC-2H (for HSTA VB members) form and submit it to the EUTF within 45 days of moving out of the coverage area.